-Combating alcohol-related crime, disorder and nuisance was a major theme in the last Labour government’s national alcohol strategy and remains a priority for the current UK government, which in the contest of planned Licensing Act amendments, declared itself “committed to ensuring that alcohol is no longer the driver of crime and disorder that it has been over the last decade”.
-The theme carried through to the 2012 alcohol strategy, in which the prime minister’s message was “simple”: “We can’t go on like this.
+In 2010, in the context of planned Licensing Act amendments, the UK government declared itself “committed to ensuring that alcohol is no longer the driver of crime and disorder that it has been over the last decade”.
+The theme carried through to the 2012 alcohol strategy, in which then prime minister David Cameron’s message was “simple”: “We can’t go on like this.
 We have to tackle the scourge of violence caused by binge drinking.”
 It referred to licensing law as one way forward, but also stressed that “a real effort to get to grips with the root cause of the problem … means coming down hard on cheap alcohol.”
-A minimum price per unit of alcohol sold in England was to be the solution, one already being pursued in Scotland.
+A minimum price per unit of alcohol sold in England was to be the solution – one already being pursued in Scotland.

 After similar findings for Scotland and England, the latest simulation model for the UK predicted that in Wales a £0.50 unit price for alcohol would reduce the frequency of heavy drinking, and thereby result in 3,684 fewer offences per year.

 A review commissioned by the Home Office supported minimum pricing or a similar price-rising policy.
 Most studies included found an association between higher alcohol taxation/pricing and decreased crime – specifically, reductions in overall crime, violent crime, sexual assault, and criminal damage/property offences.
 However, for homicide and domestic violence, the evidence was inconclusive; there was conflicting evidence regarding robbery; and there was no evidence of an association between alcohol tax/price increases and anti-social behaviour.